 The Inniskillings Museum has not told us about their dining options.

-The Inniskillings Museum has not told us if they are fully wheelchair friendly.
+No, The Inniskillings Museum is not wheelchair friendly.

-The Inniskillings Museum has not told us if they are fully pushchair friendly.
+No, The Inniskillings Museum have stated they are not pushchair friendly.

 The Inniskillings Museum has not told us if they are dog friendly.